http4k/http4k/src/docs/guide/modules/oauth/index.md

 To enable OAuth integration, construct a configured instance of `OAuthProvider`.
 This provides 3 things:
 1. A filter to protect application resources
-1. A callback HttpHandler for the OAuth provider to redirect the authticated user to
+1. A callback HttpHandler for the OAuth provider to redirect the authenticated user to
 1. A fully configured API client (which populated the Host on the URI) - this allows different implementations of the provider to be used across environments.